rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 }
 ```

-Cool so now all values emitted by our `get()` api call will be merged into state.
+Cool, so now all values emitted by our `get()` API call will be merged into the state.
 Subscription
 will be managed automatically.

 Now we need to update our `answerHandler$` so it will return an id of task that was answered